 Good proof feedback sounds like a spec sheet, not a vibe.

-Typical turnaround for custom patch beanies is often 12-18 business days after final proof approval, though more complex art, larger quantities, and seasonal demand can extend that.
+For 2026, typical turnaround for custom patch beanies is often 15-25 business days after final proof approval, though more complex art, larger quantities, imported components, and seasonal demand can extend that.
 Rush service can shorten the timeline, but it adds cost and reduces room for revision.
+Physical pre-production samples add time, yet they are often the safer choice for premium restaurant merch or a full staff uniform rollout.

-If the order is tied to a launch, holiday promo, or uniform refresh, build in time for one honest correction round.
+If the order is tied to a launch, patio season, holiday promo, winter uniform refresh, or franchise opening, build in time for one honest correction round.
 That buffer is worth more than a last-minute scramble.
+The restaurant logo patch beanies digital proof checklist should be completed before anyone starts counting production days.

 Pricing, MOQ, and Unit Cost for Custom Patch Beanies

-Price depends on patch style, logo complexity, color count, patch size, backing, and whether the artwork needs cleanup before setup.
+Price depends on patch style, logo complexity, color count, patch size, backing, beanie quality, packaging, and whether the artwork needs cleanup before setup.
 MOQ matters too.
 Smaller runs cost more per piece because setup costs are spread across fewer units.

 | Patch option | Typical use | Approx. add-on per beanie | Main tradeoff |